Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/cs2.md

 - Open TCP port 27015, UDP port 27015, and UDP port 27020
 - Keep a data folder mounted at /opt/cs2 inside the container
 - Give the container at least 8 GB of RAM
-- Anonymous Steam login usually works.
-If the install fails, set STEAM_USERNAME and STEAM_PASSWORD.
+- SteamCMD defaults to anonymous login.
+If download fails, set STEAM_USERNAME and STEAM_PASSWORD.
 Add STEAM_GUARD_CODE if Steam asks for it
 - Set CS2_GSLT if you want the server to show up in the public server browser
 :::